khulnasoft/integrations-core/torchserve/README.md

 ### Installation

-Starting from Agent release 7.47.0, the TorchServe check is included in the [Datadog Agent][2] package.
+Starting from Agent release 7.47.0, the TorchServe check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 <div class="alert alert-warning">This check uses <a href="https://docs.khulnasoft.com/integrations/openmetrics/">OpenMetrics</a> to collect metrics from the OpenMetrics endpoint TorchServe can expose, which requires Python 3.</div>